-There are 8 class periods where attendance will be taken in this course (Weeks 1, 2, 3, 5, 8, 10, 11, and 12).
-Attendance and participation during each of these class periods is worth 2% of your grade (for a total of 16%) of your final grade.
+Attendance and participation during each of the indicated class periods is worth 2% of your grade (for a total of 16%) of your final grade.
 In order to earn full credit for attendance, participation during class is expected.
 If you know you will need to miss a class, please contact the instructor as early in advance during the semester as possible.
-Your attendance grade will not be impacted by excused absences (e.g., medical reason with an approved medical note), though you may be asked to make-up work at a later time (e.g., make-up a quiz).
+Your attendance grade will not be impacted by excused absences (e.g., medical reason with an approved medical note), though you may be asked to make-up work at a later time (e.g., watch a lecture recording and make-up a quiz).
 If you are absent for an unexcused reason, quiz make-ups are at the discretion of the instructor.
 If you are absent for an unexcused reason, attendance and participation points will be forfeit, unless, at the discretion of the instructor, alternate arrangements are made to demonstrate your participation (e.g., substitute assignment).